Santhosh-Gurala/poc-try1/README.md

-globaltheatricalsystem
 ======================
-globaltheatricalsystem  is system to manage the interactive billing and estimate of the movies in media industry .
+is system to manage the interactive billing and estimate of the movies in media industry .
 Its i small mock up .